BioInf2305/scalepopgen_v0/ReadMe.md

 <pre class=" language-bash"><code class="prism  language-bash">nextflow run scalepopgen.nf -profile mamba,test_genstruct
 </code></pre>
 <p>The output folder will be created here:"…/test_genstruct_out/".
 The folder will contain interactive plots for PCA, Fst-based NJ tree, IBS-based NJ tree.
 It will also contains plots for “ADMIXTURE” analyses.
 These plots can be customized using the yaml file present inside the ". /parameters/plots/ "folder.
 Description of the inputs and outputs of the test run can be found here.</p>
-<h3 id="Setting the parameters with GUI">Extra notes</h3>
+<h3 id="creating a yaml file of the parameters">Creating a yaml file of the parameters</h3>
 The workflow implement a lot of programs and tools, with the aim of enabling users to perform a wide range of analyses.
 This also brings with it a large number of parameters that need to be determined for each sub-workflow.
 In order to make it more easier for user, we developed graphical user interface (GUI).
+This GUI is available as an executable within the "scp_config_generator" folder within this repo.
 With GUI you can specify analyses and their options by moving through the tabs of each workflow section marked with the arrow.

 ![png](./images/GUIgeneral.png)